Mission and Values

 Manchester University is accredited by The Higher Learning Commission and has been a member of the North Central Association of Colleges and Schools (30 N. LaSalle, Suite 2400, Chicago, IL 60602, 800-621-7440, www.ncahigherlearningcommission.org) since 1932.
 The teacher education program is accredited by the Indiana Professional Standards Board and by the National Council for Accreditation of Teacher Education at the baccalaureate and graduate levels.
 The baccalaureate-level social work program is accredited by the Council on Social Work Education.
 The undergraduate and graduate athletic training programs are accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Manchester University holds membership in many organizations related to higher education.

 Manchester University is committed to non-discrimination in campus life.
-The University does not discriminate on the basis of national or ethnic origin, race, color, age, gender, sexual orientation, marital status, religion, disability or veteran status in admissions or any area of campus life, including its educational programs, scholarships and loan awards, residence life programs, athletic programs, extracurricular programs, promotion and tenure policies and practice, and alumni affairs.
+The University does not discriminate on the basis of nationality or ethnic origin, race, color, age, gender, sexual orientation, marital status, religion, disability or veteran status in admissions or any area of campus life, including its educational programs, scholarships and loan awards, residence life programs, athletic programs, extracurricular programs, promotion and tenure policies and practice, and alumni affairs.

 Manchester University is committed to carry out the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act, which provide for accessibility of University programs to the physically disabled.